revue-org/revue/docs/website/docs/report/implementation/web-of-thing.md

 ### Protocol Bindings
 The protocol bindings define the communication protocols that can be used to interact with the devices.
-In Revue, the protocol binding used is the HTTP protocol for simple interactions, but in case of sensor, the Kafka protocol (binary over TCP) is used to stream the data.
+In Revue, the protocol binding used is the HTTP protocol for simple interactions, but in the case of sensor, the Kafka protocol (binary over TCP) is used to stream the data.

 ## Revue WoT Component